wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 # Design Element Basics

-In this guide, we will continue to the tutorial of the gallery and apply the some designs & best practices of site building.
+In this guide, we will extend the gallery tutorial, apply some designs, and introduce some best practices of site building.

 ## 1. Create a Site
 [Create a new site](https://johnsonandjohnson.github.io/Bodiless-JS/#/About/GettingStarted?id=creating-a-new-site) and launch the editor interface.

 ## 2. Copy Gallery example to Site & Use Site's Simple Editor
-This step we are going to copy over the tutorial that was created in the [Site Build Basics guide](https://johnsonandjohnson.github.io/Bodiless-JS/#/About/SiteBuildBasics) and having it use the site's predefined rich text editors that are provided by starter kit.
+In this step we are going to refactor the gallery page to use the predefined rich text editors that are provided by starter kit.
+There is no need to use simple editor defined at page level in the initial tutorial, and it is best practice to define the rich text editors a site uses at the site-wide, component level.
 There is no need to use simple editor defined at page level in the initial tutorial and its best practice to define rich text editors a site uses at component level.

 1. Copy over the [gallery-final folder & contents](https://github.com/johnsonandjohnson/Bodiless-JS/tree/master/examples/test-site/src/data/pages/gallery-final) and place in site at `src/data/pages/gallery`  Note: remember to rename the folder from gallery-final to gallery.

-1. Lets replace the SimpleEditor with Site's Basic editor as there is no need to use specific editor at page level.
+1. Lets replace the SimpleEditor with Site's Basic editor as there is no need for a specific editor at page level.
    * Replace `import withSimpleEditor from './withSimpleEditor';`
      with `import { asEditorBasic } from '../../../components/Editors';`
    * Replace `const Body = withSimpleEditor('body', 'Body')(Fragment);`